 A couple of weeks ago I picked up a Beauty Beaumat rangefinder camera from eBay which had a variety of faults.
 Today I decided to see if it was repairable and so this post covers the procedure I used whilst stripping down a Beauty Beaumat.

-Striping down a Beauty Beaumat Images.
+Images from striping down a Beauty Beaumat rangefinder.

 Normally in these type of posts I would write a description of what I did and try to point out any particular areas of difficulty to look out for whilst dismantling with a view to helping with re-assembly.

-This post is slightly different however, because I discovered as I was taking the camera apart that, as I suspected, it has been stripped down before, it had several screws missing and basically the unit is not repairable and so I’ve consigned it to the spares box.
+This post is slightly different however, because I discovered as I was taking the camera apart that, as I suspected, it has been stripped down before, it had several screws missing and basically the unit is not repairable by me and so I’ve consigned it to the spares box.

 This means I didn’t for example, worry about unsoldering the flash sync socket which was wired to the lens – I just cut the wire.
 I also wasn’t worried about making a note of any different screw lengths because I knew I wouldn’t be re-assembling the camera.